 The Work Experience Program provides an opportunity to qualified students to receive relevant paid or unpaid work experience related to their vocational/technical fields of study and individual interest within that field.
 Work Experience, listed as CO-OP/Work-Learn, is an option under Technical Requirements for some certificate/degree programs.
 Work Experience is also an option under Related Technical and General Education Requirements for most certificate/degree programs.
 Students may earn between 1 to 6 Work Experience credits upon successful completion of their training program.
 Students who wish to participate in this program must complete the Application to Take Form, which is available at the Student Services & Administration Building.
-Students should complete this form with the assistance of the program department chairperson and a Work Experience Coordinator.
+Students should complete this form with the assistance of the program department chairperson.
 Work Experience is an open-entry/open-exit program.
 Students may register for Work Experience credits during any registration period and throughout any semester.
-For further information regarding the Work Experience Program, contact a Work Experience Coordinator through the TPS's Dean's Office.
+For further information regarding the Work Experience Program, contact the Dean's Office for the School of Trades & Professional Services or the Dean's Office for the School of Technology & Student Services.